-Recent massive media attention to the obesity epidemic worldwide and growing number of patients with chronic diseases raises the demand for encouraging physical activity and raising health awareness [1].
-Next to classical web-based interventions, eHealth behavior change support systems for healthy lifestyle promotion aim to motivate patients to healthy behavior change [2] [3] [4].
-Some systems become proactive and provide real time information and feedback to their users based on data gathered through various sensors and personal devices [5] [6].
+Recent massive media attention to the obesity epidemic worldwide and a growing number of patients with chronic diseases raise the demand for encouraging physical activity and for raising health awareness [1][2].
+Next to classical web-based interventions, eHealth behavior change support systems for healthy lifestyle promotion aim to motivate patients to healthy behavior change [3][4][5].
+Some systems become proactive and provide real time information and feedback to their users based on data gathered through various sensors and personal devices [6][7].

-Despite the large number of existing lifestyle interventions and pilot trials, only very few are successfully transferred into the real healthcare practice [7] [8].
-Users often have problems to navigate through the system, they get lost or they do not find the information they are looking for [9].
-Low usability and lack of transparency on the reliability and trustworthiness of the information are just a few examples of the major barriers for successful implementation [4] [7] [8].
-There is also a lack of standardization for interoperability between various parts of the systems and a lack of connection between the feedback, the actual usage patterns and the task a user is involved in [10].
+Despite the large number of existing lifestyle interventions and pilot trials, only very few are successfully transferred into the real healthcare practice [8][9].
+Users often have problems to navigate through the system, they get lost or they do not find the information they are looking for [10].
+Low usability and lack of transparency on the reliabilty and trustworthiness of the information are some of the major barriers for successful implementation [5][8][9].
+There is also a lack of standardization for interoperability between various parts of the systems and a lack of connection between the feedback, the actual usage patterns and the task a user is involved in [11].
 These problems are often caused by a design that does not meet the actual needs of the target users while using the system and a lack of connection with offline, daily, activities.
-A holistic design approach for eHealth intervention development which we use in our research has proven to contribute in overcoming these barriers [8].
+A holistic design approach for eHealth intervention development, which we use in our research has proven to contribute in overcoming these barriers [9].

-This paper presents new insights and recommendations for the design of lifestyle support systems with personalized virtual coaching based on two user studies.
-The studies represent different perspectives on eHealth systems.
-The first study has a Human Computer Interaction (HCI) perspective and focuses on the use of a virtual animated character in a multi-device mobile physical activity coaching system for diabetes patients and office workers.
-It was performed at the Human Media Interaction group of the Computer Science Department at the University of Twente.
-It was carried out in the context of the EU funded Artemis project Smarcos, led by Nokia, VTT and Philips.
-The overall theme of this ICT project is the inter-usability of multi-device multi-sensor systems.
-The second study summarizes the persuasive factors and attitudes of high-risk adolescents towards virtual coach in mobile health applications and social media.
+This paper presents new insights and general guidelines for design and evaluation of lifestyle change support systems that uses personalized virtual coaching [1].
+The two user studies discussed in this paper represent different perspectives on lifestyle support systems, combining methods from Human Computer Interaction and eHealth.
+The first field study focuses on design and evaluation of mobile physical activity coaching for diabetes patients and office workers.
+This study takes a Human Computer Interaction (HCI) perspective and focuses on the effects of using a virtual animated character at the user interface.
+It was performed at the Human Media Interaction group of the Computer Science Department at the University of Twente in the context of the EU Artemis project Smarcos.

+The second user study focuses on design factors that influence the attitudes of adolescents towards virtual coaching in mobile eHealth applications and social media.
 This study was performed at the Center for eHealth Research and Disease Management, Psychology Health and Technology group of the Behavioral Sciences Department at the same university.
+The data analysis for both studies is integrated using the persuasive system design model [12].
+We present persuasive factors and general design guidelines for personalized virtual coaching in mobile health applications.

-In the next section, we first highlight findings from related work on physical activity monitoring, virtual coaching and mobile eHealth applications for lifestyle support.
-After that, we present a new approach for a multi-device coaching system based on the outcomes of two user studies on virtual coaching for lifestyle support.
+In the next section, we first highlight findings from related work on physical activity monitoring, virtual coaching, mobile eHealth applications and serious gaming for lifestyle support.
+After that, we present a new approach for a multidevice coaching system and general design guidelines based on the outcomes of two user studies on virtual coaching for lifestyle support.
 The first study describes results of the user evaluation of the mobile physical activity coaching system for office workers and diabetes patients.
 The second study focuses on persuasive factors and attitudes of high-risk adolescents towards virtual coaching, social media and mobile apps for sexual health promotion.
-Summarizing the main outcomes, we then present recommendations for the design of lifestyle support systems with personalized virtual coaching.
+Summarizing the main outcomes, we then present recommendations for the design and evaluation of lifestyle support systems with personalized virtual coaching.
 Finally, we present the main conclusions and discuss future work.